-In the past many enslaved women had to wear head coverings for protection from the sun, sweat, dust, and lice.
-They were also symbolic markers of the inferiority class in the society of the time.
-But enslaved women also used headwraps folds to communicate with each other with coded messages which their masters could not understand.
+In the past, many enslaved women had to wear head coverings for protection from the sun, sweat, dust, and lice.
+They were also symbolic markers of the inferior class in the society of the time.
+But enslaved women also used headwraps folds to communicate with each other with coded messages that their masters could not understand.

-Since 1865 when slavery was abolished to the present, the costume of head scarves has undergone fashion, social and stylistic changes.
+From 1865 when slavery was abolished to the present, the costume of headscarves has undergone fashion, social and stylistic changes.
 It has now become a key accessory for African beauty, fashion, style, heritage, identity, and an attribute of femininity.

 Wearing a headscarf is common among Gambian women, especially during ceremonies such as weddings and naming ceremonies when they wear traditional clothes.
 But it is not necessarily connected to outfit or opportunity, today everyone can wear the moussor.
 It became a trendy accessory after some famous black stars adopted it and integrated it into their style.